smohapatra1/scripting/README.md

 # scripting
-Repository for scripting and it contains following scripts
+Repository for scripting and it contains following scripting languages
   # bash
   # python